VariantSync/SyncStudy/INSTALL.md

 The results of the validation are stored in the [simulation-files](simulation-files) directory.

 ### Expected Output of the Validation
 The results are saved in a simple [results](simulation-files/results.txt) file in the [simulation-files](simulation-files) directory.
-For each run, a JSON object, containing the required evaluation data, is written to the results file.
+For each run, a JSON object containing the required evaluation data is written to the results file.

 A summary of the results is printed to the console at the end of the validation.
-This summary should look similar to:
+This summary should look similar to this:
 ```
 [12:22:10.315467038] [STATUS] [main] [Experiment] All done.
 Running result evaluation